-Section 488.050, however, gives the levying officer authority to demand additional deposits for expenses (after the first 15 days) for 90 days rather than the present five days provided by subdivision 4.
+Comment.
+Section 488.050 is substantively similar to the first four sentences of subdivision 4 of former Section 542.
+Section 488.050, however, gives the levying officer authority to demand additional deposits for expenses (after the first 15 days) for 90 days rather than the five days formerly provided by subdivision 4.
 There was no reason to have such a short period after it had become apparent that the property would probably be held for substantial periods pending a final determination in the action.